San Antonio, Texas

 Learn from the "Best of the Best" - the Great Game All-Stars

-The Kiolbassa Provision Company is a 65-year-old family-owned manufacturer of handcrafted sausage based in San Antonio, Texas.
-Originally started as more of a pork and beef processor, the company shifted into making sausage fulltime under the guidance of president Michael Kiolbassa, whose grandfather started the company.
+The Kiolbassa Smoked Meats is a 65-year-old family-owned manufacturer of handcrafted sausage based in San Antonio, Texas.
+Originally started as more of a pork and beef processor, the company shifted into making sausage full-time under the guidance of president Michael Kiolbassa, whose grandfather started the company.
 The company’s sausages is now sold in all 50 states and in Mexico and Puerto Rico.